CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/VRFs/Management-VRF.md

 weight: 950
 toc: 3
 ---
 *Management VRF* is a subset of {{<link url="Virtual-Routing-and-Forwarding-VRF">}} (virtual routing tables and forwarding) and provides a separation between the out-of-band management network and the in-band data plane network.
 For VRFs, the *main* routing table is the default table for the data plane switch ports.
-With management VRF, a second table, *mgmt*, is used for routing through the Ethernet ports of the switch.
+With management VRF, the switch uses a second table, *mgmt*, for routing through the Ethernet ports of the switch.
 The *mgmt* name is special cased to identify the management VRF from a data plane VRF.
-FIB rules are installed for DNS servers because this is the typical deployment case.

 Cumulus Linux only supports eth0 (or eth1, depending on the switch platform) for *out-of-band management*.
 The Ethernet ports are software-only ports that are not hardware accelerated by `switchd`.
 VLAN subinterfaces, bonds, bridges, and the front panel switch ports are not supported as OOB management interfaces.